msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* New feature: New filter hook `relevanssi_highlight_query` lets you modify the search query for highlighting.

 = 4.18.3 =
 * New feature: New filter hook `relevanssi_blocked_field_types` can be used to control which ACF field types are excluded from the index.
 By default, this includes 'repeater', 'flexible_content', and 'group'.
 * New feature: New filter hook `relevanssi_acf_field_object` can be used to filter the ACF field object before Relevanssi indexes it.
 Return false to have Relevanssi ignore the field type.